+A number of doctors in hospitals where they are all working together, then they are having regular reviews with each other all the time as they work on the same patients, so it might not be as valuable for them.
 The variety of practices and circumstances highlights the importance of flexibility in the RPR process and for the reviewer to adjust the process to suit the participating doctor.
 For example, this could include going to multiple locations over the day, waiving the patient feedback requirement and/or adapting the questions asked during the RPR.
-Currently the RPR process can be somewhat adapted to the type of practice a doctor works in as long as it still covers the main areas of RPR.
+Currently the RPR process has been adapted for some medical branches which are not general practice, and for the areas that it has not been adapted for there is flexibility for the reviewer to ignore certain sections.
 Some doctors appreciated this level of flexibility but others thought it did not go far enough.
-A few doctors (2%) raised concerns about the effect of the practice visit on their patients.
-Issues related to obtaining consent from the patient for the reviewer to observe a consultation and perceived risks to patient wellbeing associated with the reviewer observing a consultation.